 Your need for a specific kind of space will depend on the kind of goods or services you offer.
 Industrial, retail, and office spaces are just a few of the various kinds of commercial real estate that you look into for Commercial Property Investment.
 It can be useful to become familiar with the different types before you start your search.

-The lease rate per square foot, utilities, additional tenant improvements that are amortised into the rent, and yearly rental increases as specified in your lease are just a few of the factors that will affect your monthly rent.
+The lease rate per square foot, utilities, additional tenant improvements that are amortized into the rent, and yearly rental increases as specified in your lease are just a few of the factors that will affect your monthly rent.
 For more information, refer to the professionals on Rent Calculation and Lease Types.

 Also Read: Things to keep in mind when Renting Your Property